Is this topic for you?

 There are many different kinds of birth control.
 Each has pros and cons.
 Learning about all the methods will help you find one that is right for you.

-- Hormonal methods include birth control pills, shots (such as Depo-Provera), the skin patch, the implant, and the vaginal ring.
-There is also a hormonal IUD (such as Mirena) that releases a small amount of hormone.
+- Hormonal methods include birth control pills, shots, the skin patch, the implant, and the vaginal ring.
+There is also a hormonal IUD that releases a small amount of hormone.
 Birth control that uses hormones is very good at preventing pregnancy.

 - Intrauterine devices (IUDs) are inserted into your uterus.
 IUDs work very well and are very safe.
-There are two main types of IUDs: the copper IUD (such as Paragard) and the hormonal IUD (such as Mirena).
+There are two main types of IUDs: copper IUDs and hormonal IUDs.

 - Barrier methods include condoms, diaphragms, and sponges.
 In general, these do not prevent pregnancy as well as IUDs or hormonal methods do.
 Barrier methods must be used every time you have sex.